 The minimum requirement for both new and rented and owner-occupied affordable homes per annum is thus 188.
-This is considerably more than the 57 affordable homes which the Borough has averaged in the past four years Editor's note: state which years and reference (RBWM Annual Monitoring reports?).
+This is considerably more than the 58 affordable homes which the Borough has averaged in the past five years, according to the RBWM Authority Monitoring Reports for 2019 to 2023 [Part 2, 2.11] in which a total of 290 affordable homes were completed.